felix-klein/AdvancedPracticalCourse/README.md

   * (NULL): -404.

 # Comment structure
 Comments are an important and essential part of clear and comprehensible code.
-Therefor, do we integrate comments whenever there is a line of code which is not trivial.\
+Therefor, we do integrate comments whenever there is a line of code which is not trivial.\
 For further clarification and as a result of active programming we decided to use two types to comments:\
   * `//` for not completed comments and work, like a 'in construction comment'
   * `/* */` and `/** **/`for final comments and work, like a 'final/normal comment'
+This structure does not count for code which is not written in java.

 ## List of References